aagricola/19-I/13-week_ProjectionMapping/README.md

 ## Today:

+- Installations
+- Discuss Reading
+- Project 4 introduction and ideation
 - Video Installation
-- Create animation in Photoshop or video editing in Premier
+- Create a short animation in Photoshop or video editing in Premier
-  - Learn to use Mad Mapper
+  - Mad Mapper (beginning of next week)
   - Map animations
-- Discuss Reading
-- Project 4 introduction and ideation

 ## Project 4